RubyLearning/blog/content/post/2015/04/learn-ruby-the-hard-way-a-book-review.md

 There are other areas that are difficult though, where he references things that are not used, but addresses them in the “Questions” section.

+There are things that are initially overlooked, using string interpolation eary on (Exercise 2) but not explaining what it does.
+Why does the math happen in “ 3 + 2 #{3 + 2}” inside the brackets?